vinckr/site/markdown/blog/munich-tips.md

 # Where to eat in Munich

 A list of good restaurants and places to eat in Munich.
+Provided the address where a website is missing.

-Take with a grain of salt ;-)
+Take with a grain of salt 😉

 ### Austrian